 Children have a need to know both parents and their FAMILY HISTORY for a sense of IDENTITY AND FAMILY BELONGING.
-Only if unmarried parents acknowledge paternity will the father's information appear on the child's birth certificate.
-In the absence of a signed Paternity Acknowledgment (or a formal paternity proceeding), the father's section on the birth certificate remains blank.
+Only when unmarried parents acknowledge paternity will the father's information appear on the child's birth certificate.
+In the absence of a signed Voluntary Paternity Acknowledgment (or a formal paternity proceeding), the father's section on the birth certificate remains blank.

-provides the child with a wide range of potential benefits!
+Establishing paternity provides the child with a wide range of potential benefits!